ibm-cloud-docs/account/grant-tag-access.md

   2. Click the user's name from the table.
   3. Click **Classic infrastructure**
   4. From the **Permissions** tab, expand the **Devices** category.
   5. Select **View Hardware Details** and **View Virtual Server Details**.
 If you need to assign access to Cloud Object Storage S3, File Storage, or Evault Backup, assign the **Storage manage** permission.
-If you need to assign access to Content Delivery network, assign the **Manage CDN Account** permission.
+If you need to assign access to Content Delivery Network, assign the **Manage CDN Account** permission.
   6. Click **Save**.
   7. Click the **Devices** tab.
-  8. Select **All bare metal servers** or **All virtual servers** depending on the resource that you want the user to be able to tag.
+  8. Select **All bare metal servers** or **All virtual servers**.
+Your selection depends on the resource that you want the user to be able to tag.